carbonblack/cb-taxii-connector/README.md

     #(API port is usually the same port that you login using for the UI)
     server_port=443

+    # You NEED to set this to a CB Server Admin API Token
+    auth_token=

     #
     # Put each site into its own configuration section.
     # You might just have a single site, like soltra edge or a remote taxii server